Welcome to your go-to guide on Classic Dashboard Widgets!

 Heat Map

-The Heat Map Widget will provide you insight into how coverage is broken down by country, and then offers further drill down capabilities in your main areas of focus.
-Please see a further guide to drilling into a country's state breakdown within this article here.
+The Heat Map Widget will provide you insight into how coverage is broken down by country and then offer further drill-down capabilities in your main areas of focus.
+Learn more about Heat Maps.

 Volume of coverage is represented by color saturation and thereby helps you understand where a topic is trending geographically.
 Check out the example below: